 Here’s a script you can use with your class to explain all this:

 Concentration is very important in drawing.
 I’m going to give you some instructions and you’re going to follow my instructions.
 Then when we’re done with that part of the lesson, you’ll have some free time for drawing.
-When you’re drawing during the lesson and when you’re drawing during free time, you need to stop talking.
+When you’re drawing you need to stop talking.
 If you’re talking, your mind is busy talking instead of telling your hand what to do.
 I know you want to have success with your drawing and you don’t realize how badly it can be affected by talking or becoming distracted by others talking.
 I also know it’s a very hard habit to break, so I will help you: Unless I’m giving instructions, I will not talk myself or encourage you to talk with me about the things you’re drawing.
 Don’t worry, there will be lots of time for talking at lunch!

 I know many art teachers like to have music playing the background.
 My opinion is that you need to know your class here.
 If the students in your class are catching on quickly and starting to chat with each other because this drawing activity is not taking their full concentration, then some music playing softly in the background will probably help.
 However, if there are a few students who are really struggling, silence will be best for them.

 Another key to creating an atmosphere conducive to learning to draw is to keep it simple.
-For me, in the drawing segment of the year, this often means only one medium (paint OR colored pencils) per week.
+For me, in the drawing segment of the year, this often means only one media (paint OR colored pencils) per week.
 Sometimes I provide a pre-drawn image for students to paint, so we can simply focus on a painting technique in our short 30 minute time segment.
 I also intentionally keep our paper sizes fairly small.
 I love the “half size” paper (around 8.5 x 5.5) because it’s enough room to play around and not so much room as to take all day.
-Even experienced artists benefit from these exercises.